This article covers various ways to increase fertility in male dogs in order for them to become the best studs they can be.

 Hypothyroidism is another reason responsible for causing several reproductive disturbances in dogs.
 Both male and female dogs can develop hypothyroidism.
 However, spayed females are more vulnerable than the unsprayed dogs.

 Generally, 4 to 10-year-old dogs are more prone to hypothyroidism.
 It affects mostly medium to large-sized breeds.
-It is rarely found in a miniature or toy breeds.
+It is rarely found in miniature or toy breeds.
 The most commonly affected breeds include Doberman Pinscher, Golden Retriever, Irish Setter, Dachshund, Miniature Schnauzer, Airedale Terrier, and Cocker Spaniel.

 Hypothyroidism must be averted if detected to save and increase fertility in male dogs.
+Some dog foods can help your dog with hypothyroidism.

 5. Schedule Bacteriological Examination